smartbugs/smartbugs-wild/README.md

   GROUP BY contracts.address
   ORDER BY tx_count DESC
 ```
-2. Download the source code related to the contract addresses
+2. Download the source code related to the contract addresses.
-We use Etherscan to download to the contracts (the script of the collect is available in `script`).
+We use [Etherscan](https://etherscan.io) to download to the contracts (the script of the collect is available in `script`).
-3. We filter the contracts by identifying duplicates
+3. We filter the contracts by identifying and removing duplicates.

 ## Metrics